voidfiles/rachelbublitz.com/content/plays.markdown

 *Lean In With Liz!* was a national semi-finalist for the Kennedy Center's Gary Garrison 10 Minute Play Competition and was read in Denver of 2016 at the regional conference.

-*Lean In With Liz!* has been produced with Cutler Bay Community Theater, Lewis-Clark State College, and Greenbrier Valley Theatre.
+*Lean In With Liz!* has been produced with Cutler Bay Community Theater, Lewis-Clark State College, Greenbrier Valley Theatre, and Artistic Vibes.

 Cast of 3; 3 f.